itsmewes/gotp/README.md

 Gotp uses the same basic fuzzy searching for removing keys as it does for getting them.

 ## Usage for Alfred
-There are some commands that I have added in so I can use this tool in conjuction with Alfred (a Mac app utility.)
+There are some commands that I have added in so I can use this tool in conjunction with Alfred (a Mac app utility.)

-### List keys, return in json format
+### List keys, return in JSON format
 ```
 gotp lsJson
 ```

-### Search for keys, return in json format
+### Search for keys, return in JSON format
 ```
 gotp queryJson query
 ```